 fbpx

-Pha Daeng National Park is often overlooked, and so for that reason, it makes for a fantastic quiet place to visit (or for staying over, as I did).
+Pha Daeng National Park is often overlooked, making it a fantastic quiet place to visit (or to stay over, as I did) if you prefer to skip the more popular places.
 If based in Chiang Mai, Pha Daeng just a short quick and easy ride away, (a mere 100 km’s away if riding there direct).

 a map showing the route to Pong Arng Hot Springs from Chiang Mai and photos of a pretty waterfall and hot spring.
 Sri Sangwan Waterfall.
 Thailand.